AlexanderRichey/RubyChess/README.md

-# Ruby Chess
+# Chess AI

-Two player chess, coded in Ruby, playable in terminal.
+Chess, coded in Ruby, playable in terminal.
+The AI is powered by a negaMax algorithm with alphaBeta pruning and a quiescent evaluation function.

 ## How To Play